kaiyuanshe/open-hackathon/documents/developer_guide.md

 sudo python open-hackathon-server/src/run.py
 sudo python open-hackathon-client/src/run.py
 ```
-open your brower and navigate to the health page, by default it should be http://localhost:15000
+open your brower and try browsing pages:

-if the status shown is "OK", everything is done.
+- open hackathon server health page: http://open-hackathon-dev.chinacloudapp.cn:15000.
+The output is json-like and  status should be OK
+- open hackathon client: http://open-hackathon-dev.chinacloudapp.cn, the entrance of open hackathon web UI
+- super admin page: http://open-hackathon-dev.chinacloudapp.cn/admin, a  login page specially for super admin.
+Default user/pwd is `admin`/`admin`
+- guacamole page: http://open-hackathon-dev.chinacloudapp.cn:8080/guacamole.
+An almost blank page, just tell you guacamole is running

+You can start with '发布活动'.
+More details about [发布活动](https://github.com/msopentechcn/open-hackathon/blob/master/documents/organizer_guide.md)

 ### Debug
 We recommend you install [PyCharm Community Version](https://www.jetbrains.com/pycharm/download/) to debug our code.
 Of course you can
 choose other IDE but you need to figure out how to debug by yourself.
-make sure `debug` mode is set `True` in file `/opt/open-hackathon/open-hackathon/src/run.py`.
+make sure `debug` mode is set `True` in `run.py` files.
 Start PyCharm and:
 - open your project
 - and click`Run -> Edit Configuration`
 - add an new `python` configuration.
 Fill the required blanks and Apply